alisonmf/lottery-machine/README.md

 lottery-machine
 ===============
+Free for all.
+Play your quick pick lotto numbers!

 Display 6 random numbers in coordination with the Florida Lotto.
-Originally written about 2005.
+Originally written about 2004.